markuszoeller/markuszoeller.github.io/posts/2017/11/10/osse-prague-2017/index.rst

 *Bruno Cornec (HPE) and Michael Jaeger (Siemens)*: http://sched.co/BxJC

-.. todo:: TODO

-* *project-creator.org* creates packages for different distributions and package managers
-* *fossology* scans for licenses
-* "package early, package always"
+*Bruno* and *Michael* work on the **Fossology** project, a tool and database to scan software for all the **licensing details** you need to specify when building and offering a package.
-* create a package without committing the code first
+Their advice was to **package early, package always**.
+You should also be able to create a package without committing the code first.
-* one templated spec file with macros; configuration on the outside of this file
+The way they do it, is to have one **templated spec file** with macros, where the configuration is done on the outside of this file.
-* there are differences with an impact even between minor versions of distributions
+They do the build continuously inside of containers with different operating system versions, as there are
+**differences between minor versions of distributions** which have a significant impact on the package build process.
+Something I wasn't aware of.